cfengine/documentation/guide.markdown

 ## Learn More

-Take a look at [the CFEngine Guide][Guide] to learn more about CFEngine's architecture and components, as well as how to write policy that can help manage IT systems.
+Take a look at the [Getting Started][] section to learn more about CFEngine's architecture and components, as well as how to write policy that can help manage IT systems.

 Check out [External resources][External resources], for more guides, demos, and other resources from our CFEngine staff and our special CFEngine contributors.